 All a bit different.

-We used some leftover supplies from other projects and we purchased some pumpkins picks to fill in and make the wreaths have a fall feel to them.
+We used some leftover supplies from other projects and we also purchased some pumpkins picks to fill in and give the wreaths a fall feel.

 Supplies for Making a Fall Wreath